Mpox: Symptoms, testing, care and treatment

 Cleaning furniture and carpets

-If you're isolating in a home with other household members or roommates, avoid vacuuming your upholstered furniture and carpet floors.
-This may spread infectious particles to others.
+If you have mpox and are isolating in a home with other people, avoid vacuuming your upholstered furniture and carpet floors.
+Vacuuming could spread infectious particles to others.
+If you're isolating at home alone, use a vacuum with a high-efficiency particulate air (HEPA) filter, if available.

 Cleaning dishes and utensils

-If you have mpox, do not share your dishes and other eating utensils.
+If you have mpox, you should handle and wash your own used dishes and utensils.
+Do not share your dishes and other eating utensils.

-If you can't clean your own dishes and utensils, your caregiver should make sure they are properly washed.
+If you can't clean them yourself, your caregiver should make sure they are properly washed.

 Waste management